brendel-group/mission_db/docs/restapi/README.md

 These cookies are `csrftoken` and `sessionid`.\
 The `sessionid` is used to authenticate the user and allows you to make other requests.

+It is possible to set the cookie domain with the environmental variable `COOKIE_DOMAIN`

 To logout use the API ENDPOINT at `/restapi/auth/logout` (only make a post request without any data) which will delete the `sessionid` cookie and the session stored in the backend. \
 The respone will be
 ```json